|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This white lard bread is the perfect, versatile bread for the Thanksgiving season.
 Serve it warm for Thanksgiving dinner or prepare it a day or two ahead of time and make it into bread stuffing or potato filling.

 - 1 1/4 cups water (room temperature)

 - 7 cups bread flour

 - Optional: egg white

-- Bake loaves at 375 degrees F for 45 minutes or until the bread is golden brown.
-Remove loaves from sheet and let cool on rack.
+Bake at 375 F for 45 minutes or until the bread is golden brown.

 - Spraying loaves with water while they bake will produce a crispy crust.